hsemple/pythongis_tutorials/docs/source/getting_started.rst

    :alt: Python's Notebook in ArcGIS Pro

-3. If you wish to add new libraries to ArcGIS, you will first have to clone Python's default environment in ArcGIS Pro then install the new libraries to the cloned environment.
+3. If you wish to add new libraries to ArcGIS, you will first have to clone the Python's default environment in ArcGIS Pro then install the new libraries to the cloned environment.
 This `ESRI tutorial <https://support.esri.com/en/technical-article/000020560>`_ shows how to clone Python's default environment within ArcGIS Pro.